Communication Sciences and Disorders M.S.

 College Level Statistics3

 Applicants must complete all of the above prerequisite courses before entering the program.
 Students are also required to complete 25 observation hours obtained according to guidelines provided by the American Speech-Language-Hearing Association.
 Students must complete these 25 observation hours before they begin their graduate program.
-Additionally, the American Speech-Language-Hearing Association Standard III-A for certification requires evidence of previous course work in the biological sciences, physical sciences (i.e. physics or chemistry), statistics, and the social/behavioral sciences.
+Additionally, the American Speech-Language-Hearing Association Standard IV-A for certification requires evidence of previous course work in the biological sciences, physical sciences (i.e. physics or chemistry), statistics, and the social/behavioral sciences.

 Minimum Degree Requirements